 - Old toothbrush

 - Microfibre cloth

-Turn on your dishwasher, remove any dirty dishes or cutlery and run a hot-wash cycle.
+Start by turning on your dishwasher, remove any dirty dishes and cutlery and run a hot wash cycle.
 When it has finished, turn the dishwasher off at the mains and open the door fully.
 Spread newspaper on the floor in front of it to catch any drips.